James M. Stanton: Bishop

 Towards the end of 1992, Stanton was elected the 6th Bishop of Dallas, and was consecrated bishop on March 6, 1993, at the Morton H. Meyerson Symphony Center by Presiding Bishop John Allin.
 During his episcopacy, he managed the diocese through the changes undertaken within the Episcopal Church and successfully maintained unity within the diocese.
 He retired on May 31, 2014.
-He married Diane Louise Hanson in December 1968 and together had two children.